newvar/tmux-telegram-daemon-unread/README.md

         set -g @telegram-unread-message "@telegram_dialogs_unread : @telegram_messages_unread"

-Params names say for themseves
+Params names say for themselves

 - You can set shorter message string for unavailable TG CLI at the defined port ("No Telegram at @port" is by default)